 About me

-Tenove received his PhD in Political Science from UBC, and his MA from UC Berkeley’s Department of Rhetoric.
-He was previously a Postdoctoral Fellow at the University of Toronto’s Centre for Ethics and the Munk School of Global Affairs.
-For more on his academic background and research, see the Academic Work tab.
+Tenove received his PhD in Political Science from UBC, and his MA from UC Berkeley’s Department of RhetoricFor more on his academic background and research, see the Academic Work tab.

-As a journalist, Tenove’ assignments have taken him to diamond pits in Sierra Leone, jazz clubs in Bosnia, prisons in Cambodia and jade mines in British Columbia.
-His features have appeared in magazines such as Maclean’s, The Walrus, Canadian Geographic, Adbusters, Vancouver, This Magazine, and Reader’s Digest Canada, and in newspapers such as the The Tyee, Globe and Mail, Toronto Star, and the National Post.
+In his former life as an award-winning journalist, Tenove’s assignments took him to diamond pits in Sierra Leone, jazz clubs in Bosnia, prisons in Cambodia and jade mines in British Columbia.
+His features appeared in magazines such as Maclean’s, The Walrus, Canadian Geographic, Adbusters, Vancouver, This Magazine, and Reader’s Digest Canada, and in newspapers such as the The TyeeGlobe and Mail, Toronto Star, and the National Post.

 As a broadcaster, his documentaries have appeared on Ideas on the Canadian Broadcasting Corporation, the Radio Netherlands World Service, and This American Life.